flashcordon/big-history/Histoire-système-solaire.md

 - Elle a été lancée en Mai 2010 et est arrivée près de Vénus en Décembre.
 - The Japanese space agency JAXA launched its own spacecraft, Akatsuki, but when the probe arrived at Venus in 2010, it failed to go into orbit and instead caromed around the sun.
 In a technical feat that ranks up there with the recovery of Apollo 13, the agency recovered control of the mission and coaxed it into Venus orbit in 2015.
 Now it is further enriching our understanding of the vibrant changeable atmosphere and clouds and searching for additional hints of a volcanically active surface.
 - Un des grands mystères de Vénus c'est qu'on ne sait pas si sa surface abrite des volcans actifs aujourd'hui.
+- In its study of the physics of the dense cloud layers of Venus, the mission has revealed disturbances in the planet’s winds known as gravity waves, as well as equatorial jet streams in its atmosphere.

 ## Vénus dans la fiction